These pages do not apply outside Great Britain.

-It might be thought from the wording of the Equality Act that victimisation post-employment is not covered.
-However, the Court of Appeal has now held that it is indeed covered.
+If one looks at the wording of the Equality Act, it might be thought that victimisation post-employment is not covered.
+However the Court of Appeal held in 2014 that it is covered.
 See Victimisation: Is post-employment victimisation covered?
 Yes

 An employee has been dismissed, and appeals to the employer against the dismissal.
 The reasonable adjustment duty should apply to the internal appeal hearing, so as to enable the employee to have her say there, even if it takes place after the employment has terminated.